 Now we’ve covered that, let’s have a look at the best single-serve espresso machines currently available…

 Nespresso is currently one of the hottest single-serve espresso machines available in the market.
 It has the most diverse range when it comes to machines and coffee capsules.
 It’s perfect for making espresso as well as other coffee drinks like Cappuccinos, Lattes or Macchiatos.
-However, you will need to bundle it with it’s electric milk frother, the Aeroccino, which comes built-in in some models like the Nespresso CitiZ pictured above.
+However, you will need to bundle it with an electric milk frother, which comes built-in in some models like the Nespresso CitiZ pictured above.
+The CitiZ is an OriginalLine Nespresso machine, which means it uses the original design of Nespresso capsules, it is also compatible with capsules from brands other than Nespresso.

 Which Of Those Machines Should You Go For?